EarldridgeJazzedPineda/drecklypkg.github.io/index.markdown

 	<div class="row">
 		<div class="col-md-3">
 			<h3>SmartOS/Illumos</h3>
 			<p>Our primary platform is SmartOS, but our packages are portable across illumos distributions.
-They are built nightly from pkgsrc trunk for SmartOS, OmniOS, OpenIndiana, and Tribblix.</p>
+They are built nightly from dreckly trunk for SmartOS, OmniOS, OpenIndiana, and Tribblix.</p>
 		</div>
 		<div class="col-md-3">
 			<h3>macOS</h3>